 Animal fighting and organized cruelty

-Organized cruelty, such as dogfighting, cockfighting and other bloodsports, is illegal in all 50 states and is linked to other criminal activities such as human violence, gambling and drug distribution.
+Organized cruelty, such as dogfighting and cockfighting, is illegal in all 50 states and is linked to other criminal activities such as human violence, gambling and drug distribution.
 If you hear about or witness events like these, immediately report them to the local authorities and the HSUS.

 These are just common examples of animal cruelty.
 Even if a case doesn’t fit neatly into these categories, take action if something feels off.
 In many cases, you may be the only chance an animal has at escaping cruelty or neglect.